Schlam/scrape-earnings-transcripts/README.md

 **<sub> One might be able to use splinter to automate this process using the ```browser.fill``` method<sub>

 **Logging in is crucial**, otherwise you'll be prompted to sign in on the page containing the transcript and this will cause the html code our script expects to be different.
+The sign in process can be automated using browser.fill() (see splinter docs.)

 Once logged in, the process will start to take place!
 If you're lucky, the script will run its course before the website's bot-detection measures grow skeptical and prompt you to hold down a button for two seconds